chrix75/check-dependencies/README.md

 - All pom files in a project are processed
 - Work only with Maven
 - Only dependencies in Maven Central are managed (you can upgrade that by coding ;) )
-- Versions have been set by properties are not managed (not yet)